Wine52 Free Case

 View on German Chateau up vineyard hill

-Germany has one of the most noble and historic wine cultures of all.
-As well as being home to one of the world’s greatest grape varieties, Riesling, and producing wines which have graced tables across the world for centuries, Germany has also given the wine world some of the leading pioneers in terms of winemakers, and producers, both today and over the last 2 centuries – in Germany, and in the far-flung corners of the New World, especially Australia.
-A swift bit of research into the origins of some of the most famous and respected wine names in Australia trace back to German immigrants with winemaking backgrounds.
+Whilst not always top of the list, Germany has one of the most noble and historic wine cultures of all.
+As well as being home to one of the world’s greatest grape varieties, Riesling, and producing wines which have graced tables across the world for centuries, Germany has also given the wine world some of the most pioneering winemakers and producers, both today and over the last 2 centuries.
+From Germany to the far-flung corners of the New World, especially Australia - A swift bit of research into the origins of some of the most famous and respected wine names in Australia trace back to German immigrants with winemaking backgrounds.

-Until the 1970s, Germany, alongside France, dominated the wine scene internationally, and no more so than in England, where it was popular, originally at court and in high society during the 18th and 19th centuries.
-‘Hock’ and ‘Mosel’ were the names that German wine was mainly known as.
-In the 20th century, German wines became very popular, as the trend for wine drinking grew, and by the 70s, Liebfraumilch, Hock and Mosel were some of the biggest sellers, as the UK public discovered these, sweet, fruity, easy-drinking wines, which were increasingly affordable.
-In many ways, this was Germany’s undoing; a country that produces some of the most exquisite, elegant, and stylish white wines in the world, was focussing its trade on the cheaper end of the market, and whilst Liebfraumilch became the leading ‘brand’ in the UK, with Blue Nun.
+Historically, Germany, alongside France, dominated the international wine scene, and no more so than in England, where it was popular at court and in high society during the 18th and 19th centuries and shared prices similar to classed growth Bordeaux.
+‘Hock’ and ‘Mosel’, made from varieties like Kerner and Muller-Thurgau, were the names that German wine was mainly known as.
+In the 20th century, German wines became very popular as the trend for home wine drinking grew, and by the 70s, Liebfraumilch, as this style became known, were some of the biggest sellers, giving consumers a sweet, fruity, easy-drinking wine, which was very affordable too.
+This boom unfortunately also proved to be their undoing.

 Germany has been producing wine for centuries, and has a very proud history.
 Records trace wine growing back to Roman times, and many of the top estates, known internationally today, began as monasteries, where grapes were grown and wine was made.
 The world famous Schloss Johannisberg is one such example.

-Much of Germany’s wine history is inextricably linked with the church, with the monasteries key in developing the vineyards and winemaking culture of the country, back in medieval times.
-By the 16th century, winemaking was very important in western Germany, with around 4 times as many vineyards as there are today, however, this diminished, as the culture for beer production took over.
+Much of Germany’s wine history is inextricably linked with the church, with the monasteries key in developing the vineyards and winemaking culture of the country back in medieval times.
+By the 16th century, winemaking was very important in western Germany, with around 4 times as many vineyards as there are today, however, this diminished as the Thirty Years War caused rapid decline and vineyards were uprooted for grain to feed the new bread and beer culture.

-The majority of Germany’s vineyards are based in the western part of the country, and viticulture first came to the Rheingau, arguably, the most famous and high quality producing region, during the era of the emperor Charlemagne in the years around 700 AD.
-During the 19th century, Napoleon took control of all the vineyards; his new laws including those of inheritance, meant that vineyards were divided and subdivided through ensuing generations, leading to many small holdings, and the rise and development of group cooperatives, however many top estates managed to hold onto their prized vineyards.
+The majority of Germany’s vineyards are based in the western part of the country where viticulture first came to the Rheingau, arguably the most famous and high quality producing region, during the era of the emperor Charlemagne in the years around 700 AD.
+During the 19th century, Napoleon took control of all the vineyards; his new laws, including those of inheritance, meant that vineyards were divided and subdivided through ensuing generations, leading to many small holdings, and the rise and development of group cooperatives.
+Many top estates managed to hold onto their prized vineyards despite this.

-The majority of Germany’s vineyards are based close to the 2 main rivers, the Rhine and the Mosel, with the highest quality wines, coming from the south-east facing slopes of the Rheingau, and the vertiginous slate soils of the Mosel.
-Until the 20th century production was very much focussed on quality, however as the popularity of German wines started to grow, and the cooperatives developed, the focussed moved to volume production, with high yields, and lower quality and concentration of flavours in the wine.
+The majority of Germany’s vineyards are based close to the 2 main rivers, the Rhine and the Mosel, with the highest quality wines coming from the south-east facing slopes of the Rheingau, and the vertiginous slate soils of the Mosel.
+Until the 20th century production was very much focussed on quality, however the phylloxera vine pandemic and two World Wars meant that wine growing areas halved.
+Post 1945, high volume and cheap was understandably the best way to go which caused the move towards volume production and the popular, albeit brief, rise of Liebfraumilch.

-Wine production expanded to regions such as the Rheinpfalz, and Rheinhessen, with grapes such as Muller Thurgau and Silvaner increasingly used for volume.
-Red wine production has also developed rapidly, especially in recent years, with the focus on light, low tannin red grapes, such as the Dornfelder and the Spatburgunder, which are more suited to Germany’s cooler climate and don’t need the level of hot weather and sunshine that bigger, higher tannin black grapes do.
+During this time wine production expanded to regions such as the Pfalz and Rheinhessen, with reliable, low-maintenance grapes such as Muller Thurgau and Silvaner increasingly used for volume.
+Red wine production also began to grow, more so in recent years, with the focus on light, low tannin red grapes, such as Dornfelder and Spatburgunder, which are more suited to Germany’s cooler climate and don’t need the level of hot weather and sunshine that bigger, higher tannin black grapes do.

 Wine Regions in Germany

 The wine regions of Germany are almost entirely in the west of the country, with only 2 minor regions, Saale-Unstrut and Saxony, located in the eastern side of the country.
-There are 13 defined regions, within this 39 districts (bereiche), 167 collective vineyards, and about 2700 individual vineyard sites.
+There are 13 defined regions, within 39 districts (Bereiche), 167 collective vineyards (Grosslage), and nearly 2,700 individual vineyard sites (Einzellagen).

 Ahr